-A group of Jamaican nationals hired to work at the ultra-exclusive Yellowstone Club in Montana are suing the resort claiming that they have been cheated out of tips and other compensation.
-The class action suit was filed on behalf of Jamaicans who worked at the club with H-2B visas in the winter of 2017-2018 and alleges civil racketeering, racial discrimination, failure to pay required wages, fraud, and other claims.
+The group of Jamaican nationals hired to work at the ultra-exclusive Yellowstone Club in Montana who sued the resort claiming that they had been cheated out of tips and other compensation are scheduled to enter mediated settlement talks in Missoula on Wednesday, court records said.
+The class-action suit was filed in September 2018 on behalf of Jamaicans who worked at the club with H-2B visas in the winter of 2017-2018 and alleges civil racketeering, racial discrimination, failure to pay required wages, fraud, and other claims.

 Instead of getting their expected generous pay-packet, the Jamaicans “found themselves jointly employed by a temp-staffing firm from Georgia, robbed of their tips and service charges, and with deductions taken from their pay that they never agreed to,” according to the complaint filed Thursday in federal court in Butte, Montana.

 The Jamaicans also allege they were treated worse than other workers because they’re black.
 The group, which is represented by an advocacy group called Towards Justice, also filed a complaint with the US Equal Employment Opportunity Commission.